2018 Kansas City Chiefs–Los Angeles Rams game: Background

 Notably, the Chiefs and Rams formerly shared an instate rivalry in Missouri when the latter played as the St. Louis Rams from 1995 to 2015.
 Kansas City had won all six regular season games during that era.
 This game was the first regular season meeting between the teams after the Rams' return to Los Angeles.

 Both the Chiefs and Rams came into the game at 9–1.
-The Chiefs' only loss was to the New England Patriots while the Rams' only loss was to the New Orleans Saints.
-Both teams came in the game with the top 2 highest scoring offenses.
+The Chiefs' only loss was to the New England Patriots in Week 6, while the Rams' only loss was to the New Orleans Saints in Week 9.
+Both teams came in the game with the top two highest scoring offenses.

 The inter-conference matchup was originally slated to be part of the NFL International Series, and was scheduled to be played at Estadio Azteca in Mexico City, Mexico which had hosted games the previous two seasons.
-However, the playing field was found to be in deficient condition after rains earlier in the month and a heavy event schedule, which had included a Shakira concert; a soccer tournament match played by Cruz Azul and one of the multiple events of the left-wing political party, Morena.
+However, the playing field was found to be in deficient condition after rains earlier in the month and a heavy event schedule, which had included a Shakira concert, a soccer match played by Cruz Azul, and an event for the Mexican political party Morena.
 As league and stadium officials evaluated the scene, pictures of the poor conditions began to circulate on social media.
 Unable to remedy the situation in time for the game, the NFL announced that the game would be moved to Los Angeles just six days before the game was to be played.
 Chiefs CEO Clark Hunt said "[The move is] 100 percent [about] player safety...", as the NFL faced pressure from players who reportedly considered sitting out the game rather than risk potential injury.

-League rules required the designated home team (in this case, the Rams) to maintain availability of their home stadium as a contingency.
+League rules require the designated home team (in this case, the Rams) to maintain availability of their home stadium as a contingency.
 Team officials and personnel worked quickly to secure facilities, logistics and event staff for the game, as the Rams were not scheduled to play at the Coliseum again for another month.
 The cancellation of the game in Mexico City was a disappointment to the NFL and local officials, and in particular to fans of both teams who had spent thousands of dollars for tickets and travel costs.
 Tickets purchased through either the Rams or Chiefs were refunded, and several air carriers offered travel credits for fans who had booked flights.